....a testimony to God's unfailing love and mercy to a sinner saved by His amazing grace.

 This can be served 2 different ways -

-1. You can split them and spread with butter and your favourite flavour of jam, along with a good
+1. You can split them and spread with butter and your favourite flavour of jam, along with a good cup of hot tea this goes over a treat.

 2. You can split it and fry it along with 'Fadge'(recipe will be posted tomorrow) bacon, sausage, mushrooms, black pudding, eggs, tomato, and you will have for yourself an 'Ulster Fry'.
 Typically eaten for breakfast but many also have it traditionally on a Saturday night for 'tea', again you need a big mug of hot tea to swill it all down!